QuentinJoder/Twitter-Supervisor/README.md

 Twitter Supervisor informs you (via direct message) when someone follows or unfollows you.
 You can set it up to delete your old tweets, retweets and favorites.

+Important: currently, Twitter Supervisor cannot work if your account has more than 5000 followers.
+Compatibility with "bigger" accounts might be added in the future.

 Twitter-Supervisor is a [Flask](https://flask.palletsprojects.com/) app using [tweepy](https://www.tweepy.org/) and [python-twitter](https://python-twitter.readthedocs.io/en/latest/) to access the Twitter API.
 It uses [Flask-APScheduler](https://github.com/viniciuschiele/flask-apscheduler) to manage periodic tasks.